Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 From time to time American Express offers 100,000 points or more for opening a new Platinum Card account.

-But it’s such a big and lucrative deal that you might want to check some places that aren’t obvious, and as of July 11, 2016 some people have reported being targeted online for the 100K Amex Platinum offer (personal version) using the CARDMATCH method below.
+For example, as of December 1, 2017 some people have reported being targeted online for the 100K Amex Platinum offer (personal version) using the CARDMATCH method below.

 You can earn a bonus from both the personal and small business cards if you have a small business to apply with.
 Otherwise, just consider the personal version.